harsh-sangwan2003/DOM/README.md

 ## Usage

-A quick refreshment of Document Object Model with some tricky questions.
+A quick refreshment of Document Object Model(JS) with some tricky questions.